History of Venezuela: Second Andrés Pérez administration

 Serving as president from 1974 to 1979, Carlos Andrés Pérez proved less generous with hand-outs than previously.
 Despite initially rejecting liberalization policies, his economic agenda was later focused on cutting subsidies, privatizations, and legislation to attract foreign investment.
-Naím began at the lowest rung of economic liberalization, which was freeing controls on prices and a ten percent increase in that of gasoline, which in Venezuela is sacrosantly very low.
+Naím began at the lowest rung of economic liberalization, which was freeing controls on prices and a ten percent increase in that of gasoline, which in Venezuela is sacrosanctly very low.
 The increase in petrol price fed into a 30 percent increase in fares for public transport In February 1989, barely into his second term, Pérez faced a series of widespread protests and lootings, which started in Guarenas and later spread to Caracas, known as El Caracazo.
 The response resulted in the declaration of a state of emergency and led to a large number of deaths, ranging from the official estimate of 277 dead to over 2000.

 The MBR officers started plotting seriously, and on 4 February 1992, they struck.
 Chávez was a lieutenant-colonel, but generals were involved in the coup attempt.
 They saw as their first priority the capture Pérez, who had recently returned from a junket.
 They almost had him cornered in the presidential palace, but he managed to escape to the presidential residence and from there he got loyal troops to corner Chávez in turn and to arrest him.
 In exchange for prompting his co-conspirators to lay down their arms, Chávez, fully uniformed and unbowed, gained permission to speak on television to the entire nation.
 This led to quite some discussion after he said his objectives had not yet been reached.
 Several civilians and military were killed during the uprising.

 On 27 November 1992, officers of higher rank than Chávez tried to overthrow Pérez, but on this occasion the authorities suppressed the conspiracy easily.
 Pérez's downfall came when a legal process was begun to force him to reveal how he had used a secret but legal presidential fund, which he resolutely resisted.
 With the supreme court and congress ranged against him, Pérez was imprisoned – for a while in a detention center, then later under house arrest.
 In 1993, Pérez handed over the presidency to Ramón J. Velásquez, an adeco politician/historian who had been his presidential secretary.
 Though nobody has charged Velásquez with corruption, his son became involved in an illegal pardon for drug traffickers but was not charged.
 Velázquez oversaw the elections of 1993, and these were at once familiar and unique.